U.S. Route 20 in Nebraska: Rushville to Valentine

-Continuing through the sandhills, the highway winds its way east until it enters the small village of Cody.
+Continuing through the Sandhills, the highway winds its way east until it enters the small village of Cody.
 Cody was named for a railroad foreman and not Buffalo Bill.
 The highway continues on to the east through the small villages of Nenzel, Kilgore, and Crookston.
-Here the highway crosses over the Minnechaduza Creek marking the northern extent of the Nebraska Sandhills.
-The route then turns southeast, running parallel to the Minnechaduza Creek along the edge of the sandhills towards the city of Valentine.
-US 20 meets up with several other highways in Valentine, US 83, N-12, and N-97 serving as a crossroads of North Central Nebraska.
+Here, the highway crosses over the Minnechaduza Creek, marking the northern extent of the Sandhills.
+The route then turns southeast, running parallel to the Minnechaduza Creek along the edge of the Sandhills toward the city of Valentine.
+US-20 meets up with several other highways in Valentine, US-83, N-12, and N-97, serving as a crossroads of North Central Nebraska.
 The Niobrara River runs along the southeast side of Valentine and the portion east of town is the start of the Niobrara Valley Preserve, which preserves thousands of acres or riverine canyons and grasslands along a 25 mi stretch of the river.
 This portion of the river is also designated as a National Scenic River.
 Valentine marks the eastern terminus of the Bridges to Buttes Scenic Byway.

 Valentine to O'Neill

-From Valentine, US 20 takes a southeast line crossing the Niobrara River back into the sandhills.
-It continues towards the southeast through the small villages of Wood Lake and Johnstown before turning to the east.
-After leaving Johnstown, the road enters flat plains where agricultural fields utilizing center pivot irrigation dot the landscape as the highway heads east towards Ainsworth.
-In Ainsworth, the road meets up with N-7 and runs concurrently for 5.5 mi before US 183 also joins from the south.
+From Valentine, US-20 takes a southeast line crossing the Niobrara River back into the sandhills.
+It continues toward the southeast through the small villages of Wood Lake and Johnstown before turning to the east.
+After leaving Johnstown, the road enters flat plains where agricultural fields utilizing center pivot irrigation dot the landscape as the highway heads east toward Ainsworth.
+In Ainsworth, the road meets up with N-7 and runs concurrently for 5.5 mi before US-183 also joins from the south.
 The three highways continue east and cross over a canyon formed by Long Pine Creek just north of Long Pine.
 9 mi later, the three highways diverge in Bassett.
-Highway 7 continues north towards Springview while US 183 heads south to Taylor.
-US 20 continues east through the small villages of Newport and Stuart before turning southeast and entering the city of Atkinson.
-From here the highway continues east along the southern edge of flat plains dotted with agricultural fields into the city of O'Neill.
+N-7 continues north toward Springview while US-183 heads south to Taylor.
+US-20 continues east through the small villages of Newport and Stuart, before turning southeast and entering the city of Atkinson.
+From here, the highway continues east along the southern edge of flat plains dotted with agricultural fields into the city of O'Neill.
 O'Neill is located in the Elkhorn Valley and lies just north of the river of the same name.